snakajim/odroidhc4-install/README.md

     ForwardX11 yes
 ```

 Now you are ready to connect from remote.
 Just choose "Remote SSH: Connect Host..." in VS Code Pull Down Window and select "hc4armkk" from the list.
 There are several articles in web about Remote SSH in VS Code, so please refer them as well.

-I prepare some install scripts under /scripts.
-You can choose some of them, or refer them to make your own.
+Once you can successfully login as user0, let's test sample scripts under odroidhc4-install/scripts.

 ```
 user0@hc4armkk: cd ~/tmp && git clone https://github.com/snakajim/odroidhc4-install && cd ~/tmp/odroidhc4-install/scripts
 user0@hc4armkk: ls *.sh